tiagob/create-full-stack/packages/eslint-config-create-full-stack/README.md

   "extends": "create-full-stack",
   "settings": {
     "jest": {
-      "version": 26 // YOUR JEST VERSION
+      "version": 26
     }
   }
 }
 ```

+Replace Jest version with your Jest version.

 That's it!
 You can override the settings from `eslint-config-create-full-stack` by editing the `.eslintrc.json` file.
 Learn more about [configuring ESLint](http://eslint.org/docs/user-guide/configuring) on the ESLint website.